User2021-ai/LCNN/README.md

-# LCNN
-Learning to rank influential nodes in complex networks via convolutional neural networks
+# Learning to rank influential nodes in complex networks via convolutional neural networks

-# LCNN
+## LCNN

 The repository contains an implementation of LCNN framework that uses convolutional neural networks and node-local representations to identify influential nodes in complex networks.